Gianlz/Basic-WEBscrapping/README.md

 # Basic-WEBscrapping

-Just a basic web Scapping to get the upcoming animes from my anime List.
+Just a basic web Scrapping to get the upcoming animes from my anime List.

 1. Do the python magic
 2. Save in array